Orange-OpenSource/hurl/docs/manual/hurl.md

 A line staring with '<' means data received by Hurl.
 A line starting with '*' means additional info provided by Hurl.

-If you only want HTTP headers in the output, -i, --include might be the option you're looking for.
+If you only want HTTP headers in the output, [`-i, --include`](#include) might be the option you're looking for.

 ### --very-verbose {#very-verbose}

 Turn on more verbose output on standard error stream.

 In contrast to  [`--verbose`](#verbose) option, this option outputs the full HTTP body request and response on standard error.
+In addition, lines starting with '**' are libcurl debug logs.

 ### -h, --help {#help}